kyverno/website/content/en/docs/Writing policies/validate.md

 This snippet above instead states that *every* entry in the array of containers, regardless of name, must have the `image` set to `nginx:latest`.

-#### `anyPattern` - logical OR across multiple validation patterns
+### anyPattern

 In some cases, content can be defined at different levels.
 For example, a security context can be defined at the Pod or Container level.
 The validation rule should pass if either one of the conditions is met.

-The `anyPattern` tag can be used to check if any one of the patterns in the list match.
+The `anyPattern` tag is a logical OR across multiple validation patterns and can be used to check if any one of the patterns in the list match.

 {{% alert title="Note" color="info" %}}
 Either one of `pattern` or `anyPattern` is allowed in a rule; they both can't be declared in the same rule.